-Pin site care protocols are dependent on a variety of factors and are often different depending on the preference of the surgeon, nurse, habit, consensus and basic principles of wound care (Davies et al. 2005).
-It must be remembered though that complete healing of the site is not the goal of pin site care, so some wound care techniques can be inappropriate (Davies et al. 2005).
+Pin site care protocols are dependent on a variety of factors and are often different depending on the preference of the surgeon and staff, habit, consensus and basic principles of wound care (Davies et al. 2005).
+Keep in mind that complete healing of the site is not the goal of pin site care, so some wound care techniques may be inappropriate (Davies et al. 2005).

-Nurses must also ensure that patients are educated on the signs and symptoms of infection so this complication can be monitored, and also on any restrictions which may be enforced on them due to both their injury or surgery and the use of the external fixation device, which includes restrictions such as being non-weight bearing through the affected limb.
+Staff must also ensure that patients are educated on the signs and symptoms of infection so that complications can be monitored.
+Patients must also be educated about the restrictions enforced on them due to both their injury or surgery and the use of the external fixation device, for example, being non-weight bearing through the affected limb.
 It is also important to elevate the limb post-operatively and whenever the patient is not mobilising.
-This will help to reduce the oedema around the pins and therefore improve the environment around the pin sites (Ferreira & Marais 2012).
+This will help reduce oedema around the pins and therefore improve the environment around the pin sites (Ferreira & Marais 2012).

 External fixation devices come with many risks and benefits to the patient.
-Due to a lack of clear consensus on definition, a pin site infection and, consequently, pin site care protocols, are lacking much reliable evidence.
-Therefore, many protocols and practices will vary dependent on a variety of factors, but it is important that any care given to the patient with an external fixator device is individualised to that person and their injuries.
+Due to a lack of clear consensuses, pin site infections and protocols are lacking much reliable evidence.
+Therefore, many protocols and practices will vary depending on a variety of factors.
+It is important that any care given to the patient with an external fixator device is individualised to that person and their injuries.